jack595/WaveDumpGUITool/README.md

 # WaveDump GUI Tool
-This is a GUI tool for CAEN WaveDump software
+This is a GUI tool for CAEN WaveDump software for DT5751 Key idea: Use GUI to input configure needed.
+When click "Run WaveDump", python code will generate corresponding ConfigureFile.txt for Wavedump and run the Wavedump software.

 GUI Window like:
 ![image info](./pictures/GUIWindow.png)